Counseling Degrees & Licenses in Vermont

 Vermont State University

 Vermont State University offers two degree programs for those interested in the counseling profession: a master of arts degree in counseling and a master of science degree in clinical mental health counseling.
+Students who pursue a master of arts degree in counseling may choose one of three tracks: addictions counseling, clinical mental health counseling, or school counseling.

 The master of science degree in clinical mental health counseling is designed to be accessible to working adults and thereby enhance the development of a diverse student body.
-The program offers a variety of learning modalities, including face-to-face instruction and distance-learning.
+The program offers a variety of learning modalities, including face-to-face instruction and distance learning.

 In addition, intensive weekend instruction is offered once a month to cohorts both inside and outside the state of Vermont.
 The program emphasizes leadership, systemic change, and advocacy.